-Table 13 shows the assumptions on what amount of exception value will come on the property tax rolls.
-Exception Value is that new value that is above the frozen base and is usually created by new development or substantial redevelopment within the Area.
+Table 13 shows the assumptions for annual exception value from new development in the Area from FYE 2016 to FYE 2027.
+Exception Value is new value that is above the frozen base and is usually created by new development or substantial redevelopment within the Area.